Aggregates and Running Aggregates

 Grasping aggregates and running aggregates and the difference between them might be a bit tricky at the beginning.
 That's why we created this short video that explains the topic for you.
 We do recommend watching it as you will be using (running) aggregates very often in Bloomreach Engagement.

-How to create a (running) aggregate
+Create a (running) aggregate

 It can be created in two ways: